Covert Communication over Adversarially Jammed Channels: Proof of theorem

 \begin{claim}[{\bf Myopic list-decoding lemma}] For any typical $\z$ and any conditionally typical type class $\txz$, with probability at least $1 - \exp\left(-2^{\mathcal{O}(\sqrt{n})}\right)$ over the code design,

 \end{claim}

-Based on Claims~\ref{claim:ratio1} and~\ref{claim:ratio2}, Claim~\ref{claim:ratio3} below shows that for typical $\z$ and $\txz$, a decaying fraction of codewords $\x \in \txz$ being killed (regardless of $\s$) implies a vanishing probability of error.
+The proof of Claim~\ref{claim:ratio2} is deferred to Appendix~\ref{appendix:ratio2}.
+Based on Claims~\ref{claim:ratio1} and~\ref{claim:ratio2}, we obtain Claim~\ref{claim:ratio3} which shows that for typical $\z$ and $\txz$, a decaying fraction of codewords $\x \in \txz$ being killed (regardless of $\s$) implies a vanishing probability of error.
 Finally, we also needs to take a union bound over all typical $\z$ and conditionally typical type class $\txz$.

 \begin{claim}[First term in~\eqref{eq:xi1}] With probability at least $1-\exp(-2^{\mathcal{O}(\sqrt{n})})$ over the code design, a randomly chosen code $\C$ satisfies